Simon, The Man-Made Leviathan

 “Gold eyes…”

 “Eye.”
 He corrected.
-“The other’s cursed by a different God.”
+“The other was cursed by a different God.”

-It was meant to be a joke, but still the woman stepped back as he reached out.
-With a sigh, he dropped the coins and took the two small bowls of ice cream, and turned to walk away.
-Simon tried not the wince as the sound of coins clinking on the stone behind him echoed through the area.
+It was meant to be a joke, but still, the woman stepped back as he reached out.
+With a sigh, he dropped the coins on the counter, took the two small bowls of ice cream, and turned to walk away.
+Simon tried not to wince as the sound of coins clinking on the stone behind him echoed through the area.
 He held his head high, brandishing his left teal eye to the world, as well as the feared gold that burned in his right.
 Let them judge.
 It mattered not.

 Finally, he arrived back at the brat, who sat, clutching her arms as a sharp breeze went by.
 Why’d she have to pick a cold autumn day to want ice cream?
 “Oi!”